Where to Stay in New York: A First Timers Guide (2025)

 Brooklyn

-Bad for: depending on where you stay, it can be a bit of a trek to get anywhere.
+The bad: Depending on where you stay, it can be a bit of a trek to get anywhere.

-Depending on where you stay in Brooklyn, it can be a little isolated and remote.
+It can be a little isolated and remote depending on where you stay in Brooklyn.
 However, there are several subway lines connecting Brooklyn with Manhattan.

 Queen’s (Astoria)

-Good for: some great budget options and you can still be in the city within 20 minutes.
+The good: There are some great budget options and you can still be in the city within 20 minutes.

-Bad for: might not be the best option for first-timers.
+The bad: It might not be the best option for first-timers.

-Astoria is filled with character and there’s a great selection of restaurants and cafes to choose from.
+Astoria is filled with character, and there’s a great selection of restaurants and cafes to choose from.
 The area is only a 15-minute subway ride away from Midtown Manhattan.

 Astoria is in a good location to stay in NYC

-Street art in Atoria
+Street art in Astoria

 Upper East Side

-Bad for: can be very expensive.
+The bad: It can be very expensive.

 Lower East Side

-Good for: experiencing different cultures in New York.
+The good: For experiencing different cultures in New York.

-Bad for: it’s a bit out of the way.
+The bad: It’s a bit out of the way.

 The Lower East Side is home to the East Village, Little Italy, and Chinatown.
 This charming area is as diverse as it gets.